-5 INTEGRATION WITH A VERIFIER
+VI.
+INTEGRATION WITH A VERIFIER

 There has been significant prior work on workload and test case generation.
-This work covers a broad range of techniques, including automatic test packet generation [31], fuzz testing [3], and software validation [26].
-PTA provides a path for these tools to run the tests that they generate on hardware.
+This work covers a broad range of techniques, including automatic test packet generation [20], fuzz testing [21], and software validation [8].
+PTA provides a path for these tools to run their generated tests on hardware.
 As a proof-of-concept about how such tools could integrate with PTA, we developed a prototype P4v-to-PTA translator.

-Many software verification tools, including P4v [26] and Assert-P4 [16], are based on Hoare logic, which provides a formal system for reasoning about the correctness of computer programs.
+Many software verification tools, including P4v [8] and Assert-P4 [9], are based on Hoare logic, which provides a formal system for reasoning about the correctness of computer programs.
 The central feature of Hoare logic is the Hoare triple.
-A Hoare Triple is of the form $\{P\} \ c \ \{Q\}$, where P is the precondition, Q is the postcondition, and c is the command, i.e., a piece of code that changes the state of the computation.
+A Hoare Triple is of the form $\{P\}$ c $\{Q\}$, where P is the precondition, Q is the postcondition, and c is the command, i.e., a piece of code that changes the state of the computation.
 A verifier can translate these assumptions and assertions into logical formulas, and use an automated theorem-prover to check if there is an initial state that leads to a violation.